Marketing Best Practices

-In today’s age of ever-expanding digital interconnectivity owners and brokers require a carefully planned and executed strategy to get in front of potential tenants and investors at important commercial real estate events such as ICSC RECon.
+Marketing is not essential only to maintaining healthy sales and traffic at every retail property.
+In today’s age of ever-expanding digital interconnectivity owners and brokers require a carefully planned and executed strategy to get in front of potential tenants and investors.

-So, how do make sure you market a retail property to an audience that is increasingly spending more time online to look for deals and spaces?
+So, how do you market a retail property to an audience that is increasingly spending more time online to look for deals and spaces?

-Below we outlined 3 best practices to optimize and increase the visibility for your retail properties.
+Below we outlined 3 best practices to successfully market and increase visibility for your retail properties.

 A well-crafted commercial property description for your retail space should be succinct (aim for 100-200 words), highlights key selling points, defines who the property is for, and avoids jargon and cliché.
 Provide informative copy in a short and clear manner with key supporting statistics, without over explaining.